ibz0q/better-moment-card/README.md

 To install via [HACS](https://hacs.xyz/) select the "Custom repositories" button add in the link in this format ***user* + *repository name***  (You can find this information at the top of the repository.
 For category select  **Lovelace** then click "ADD".

 After this navigate to "Frontend" click the plus symbol and enter "Better Moment Card" into the search bar.
-Then click on the first result.  and select "Install this repository in HACS" and you are done!
+Then click on the first result.  and select "Install this repository in HACS" and you are done.

 ## Manual Installation

-To install add it to your custom lovelace folder and then reference it accordingly
+Download the release file then create a folder  "better-moment-card" in the www folder inside your Home Assistant install directory.
+Add the contents of the release zip so the files sits directly inside the folder you created i.e. better-moment-card/better-moment-card.js ... etc, then reference it accordingly inside Lovelace custom resources tab in the Dashboard.

 ```yaml
 resource:
   - url: /local/better-moment-card/better-moment-card.js
     type: js
 ```

+Refresh your browser and the plugin will load.

 ## Configuration